Do You Know How to Prevent Friends and Family from “Guiding” You to the Wrong Decision of franchise ownership?

 This is an important decision.
 Maybe you should wait and think about it some more.

 TRUTH: No one should make an important decision in haste.
 That’s why people who go through the FranChoice process are encouraged to do an enormous amount of internal soul-searching and external research.
 Your FranChoice consultant will select franchise opportunities that match your goals.
-Those franchisors will also evaluate you thoroughly and will only accept as franchisees people they feel have a very strong aptitude, good financial stability and have the personality and drive to make the business succeed.
+Those franchisors will also evaluate you thoroughly and will only accept as franchisees people they feel have a very strong aptitude, good financial stability, and have the personality and drive to make the business succeed.
 When you succeed, the franchisor succeeds.

 Once you have selected your franchise and been accepted you WILL feel fear.
 That’s just part of being human.
 However, waiting is not the answer.
 If you have confidence in yourself, the confidence that you have been thorough in your franchise research and have the ability to succeed, you can push through the fear and make the decision to focus on your future.
 The only thing waiting will do is delay your dream.

-They can exacerbate your fears and prevent you from achieving your dream of business ownership or they can confirm that you’ve been thorough in your investigation and are ready to commit to your future.
+They can exacerbate your fears and prevent you from achieving your dream of franchise ownership or they can confirm that you’ve been thorough in your investigation and are ready to commit to your future.
 Luckily, you can choose to ignore well-meaning but ill-informed advice or, better yet, have your answers ready.